top of page

 1. Lengthy Waiting Times

-Finding a surrogate can take months or even years due to high demand and the strict requirements for surrogates.
+Finding a surrogate can take months or even years due to high demand and the altruistic nature of UK surrogacy laws.

 2. Legal Complexities